-Discuss if the youth agrees or disagrees.
+Discuss if participants agree or disagree.

 If you have additional depressive and anxious beliefs that you experience, try to think about balanced thoughts as well.

 Negative thoughts Balanced thoughts

 3 Getting Unstuck: How to motivate yourself to change routines

 Changing up your routine to be more active or face your fears can be difficult.
 We all fall into habits in how we spend our time.
 Perhaps shifting our activity is difficult because our current activities do something for us.
 Fill out the chart below as it relates to you, in the order of the numbers indicated in the boxes.